 How the Reforms Work

-Senate Bill 542^2, carried by Senator Wylie Galt, R-Martinsdale, established tiered tax rates aimed at deliver property tax relief for homes, small businesses, farms, and ranches in 2025.
+Senate Bill 542^2, carried by Senator Wylie Galt, R-Martinsdale, established tiered tax rates aimed at delivering property tax relief for homes, small businesses, farms, and ranches in 2025.
 The bill also provided a property tax rebate for primary residences.

 This year, more than 235,000 Montana homeowners claimed and received the property tax rebate.
 Those homeowners may be automatically enrolled in the Homestead Rate for 2026, provided they did not move or change ownership in 2025.